Auroratide/auroratide.com/content/posts/accessibility-tips-and-tricks/content.md

 The article may look daunting at first, and indeed it took me some hours over the course of a few days to read through and digest everything, but it's worth every minute!

-I like this article for taking enormity of accessibility and condensing it into quick wins applicable to a majority of cases.
+I like this article for taking the enormity of accessibility and condensing it into quick wins applicable to a majority of cases.
 It's a great entry point, providing a list of topics into which you can dig deeper over time.

 Although I had already been making accessibility improvements to my website, I was still able to find some valuable action items for myself.
 Here are the **top five ways** I was able to improve my website!